Programme Code

 Foundation of Artificial Intelligence

-The course explores the basic and advanced concepts of machine learning, including supervised and unsupervised learning, deep learning with a focus on neural networks, convolutional neural network (CNNs), and recurrent neural network (RNNs), generative models like Generative adversarial network (GANs) and autoencoders, and newer architectures such as graph neural networks and transformers.
+The course explores the basic and advanced concepts of machine learning, including supervised and unsupervised learning, deep learning with a focus on natural language processing (NLP), neural networks, convolutional neural network (CNNs), and recurrent neural network (RNNs), generative models like Generative adversarial network (GANs) and autoencoders, and other advanced architectures such as graph neural networks and transformers.
+The course will also equip students with skills such as importing existing python modules (e.g. scikit-learn, numpy and pandas) for problem-solving.
 Practical applications in image and speech recognition are highlighted.
+The course allows students to work in groups analyzing AI applications in the real-life context.
+It also will introduce business planning for the use of AI systems in complex organization settings considering factors influencing their development and deployment.

-Artificial Intelligence Technologies
+Artificial Intelligence Technologies and Engineering

-Focusing on the practical application of AI, this course covers essential AI technologies such as natural language processing (NLP), API integration in AI systems, fine-tuning of pre-trained models, development of chatbots, and exploration of embedded learning models.
-The course is designed to provide hands-on experience with AI tools and platforms, ensuring students can implement AI solutions effectively.
+Focusing on the practical application of AI, this course covers essential AI technologies such as API integration in AI systems, fine-tuning of pre-trained models, in depth understanding and development of multimodal large language models (mLLMs).
+Programming lanaguges such as Python, machine learning repositories such as Hugging Face, and open-source chatbot development frameworks such as FlowiseAI.
+This course will also address understanding organisational contexts, stakeholder engagement, strategy development, and business planning in deploying these AI technologies and engineering.
+The course is designed to provide both theoretical and practical experiences with these AI tools and platforms, ensuring students can implement AI solutions in complex organisational contexts.

 Humanities and Artificial Intelligence